lintnet/examples/tutorial/README.md

 > [!NOTE]
 > About testing, please see [the official document](https://lintnet.github.io/docs/test-rule/) too.

-Basically, you have to edit `main_test.jsonnet`, but in this tutorial you don't have to edit this.
+Basically, you have to edit `main_test.jsonnet` after running `lintnet new`, but in this tutorial you don't have to edit this.

 Please create testdata for testing.